Are Crepe Myrtles Poisonous? Protect Your Family with These Facts

 Why Do People Think Crepe Myrtles Are Poisonous?

 The belief that crepe myrtles might be poisonous stems from a general wariness that many ornamental plants can be toxic.
 This caution is not unfounded; numerous beautiful plants, such as oleander, foxglove, and rhododendrons, contain toxic compounds that can be harmful to ingest or touch.
-As crepe myrtle falls under the creeper leaves, it is normal that people would assume them as wild poisonous flowers.
+As crepe myrtle falls under the creeper leaves, it is normal that people would assume them a wild, poisonous flower.

 Given this context, some might assume that showy flowers like crepe myrtle could also pose a risk!